 ETLs Across LabKey Containers

 ETLs are constructed as operations in a destination folder, pulling information from a remote or linked source location OR from the local container itself.
-If this source location is also within your same LabKey Server, but in a different container there are two ways to accomplish this with your ETL:
+If this source location is also within your same LabKey Server, but in a different container there are ways to accomplish this with your ETL:

 - Create a linked schema for the source table in the destination folder.
 Then your ETL is created in the destination folder and simply provides this linked schema and query name as the source.